 9. Select the Point Cloud in the DB tree and Save it with a new name.

-10. In Recap, Create a Recap Project, and select the now scaled Point Cloud for Import into Recap.
+10. Create a Recap Pro Project, and select the now scaled Point Cloud for Import into Recap.
 In the Scan settings page, make sure to set the intensity clipping at 100%.
 This will import the entire point cloud as is without Recap filtering out any points.
+In Recap Pro, the point cloud can be aligned with a specific EPSG coordinate reference system.
+If your design model contains such coordinate system, then choose the appropriate coordinate system.
+If the design model is a local coordinate system, an extra step will be needed (see below).

 11. Select Index Scans, and Launch Project.

-12. Once the point cloud loads, select Save As to save the Recap Project in a location of your choice (with the .rcp extension).
+13. Once the point cloud loads, select Save As to save the Recap Project in a location of your choice (with the .rcp extension).
+You an also save the file as .rvt, if the point cloud is only to be used within Revit.

-14. In the Insert > Point Cloud command, select the .rcp file saved from Recap.
+16. In the Insert > Point Cloud command, select the .rcp file (or .rvt file) saved from Recap.

 The scaled point cloud from Reconstruct should now be imported into Revit for further use in creating as-built BIM models.